For all of Biden's successes or failures, it's really about 'COVID, stupid'

 But it's also important to remember that most Americans likely didn't watch Biden's appearance as a whole.
 What they got were sound bites in news coverage — and in addition to his comments about Ukraine, a lot of what's been replayed is Biden pointing the finger at Republicans.

 "I'm saying, what are they for?"
-Biden asked rhetorically in what has the makings of a line that will be repeated in 2022 ahead of the midterms.
+Biden asked rhetorically three times in the news conference in what has the makings of a line that will be repeated in 2022 ahead of the midterms.
 "What is their agenda?"

-"What are they for?" is a line Biden repeated three times in his news conference.

 The sheer length said something